clarklindev/microservices-stephengrider-with-node-and-react/README.md

     .send()
     .expect(204);

-  expect(natsWrapper.client.publish).toHaveBeenCalled()
+  expect(natsWrapper.client.publish).toHaveBeenCalled();
 });
 ```

 ---

 ## section 19 - listening for events and handling concurrency issues (4hr13min)

 ### 385. Heads Up Regarding Some Mongoose TS Errors

 - in the tests:
 - error - `a Value of type 'typeof ObjectId' is not callable.
 Did you mean to include 'new'? error` is caused by mongoose library (v6) updates
 - fix: add `const orderId = new mongoose.Types.ObjectId().toHexString();`

 ### 386. Time for Listeners!

 ## Publishers

 - we currently have 'tickets' service publishers
 - and 'orders' service publishers

 - TODO: adding listeners for 'tickets' and 'orders' services